 Zita Hüsing, Ph.D.

-Zita Hüsing is currently Assistant Director of Writing and Communication and Postdoctoral Marion L. Brittain Fellow at the Georgia Institute for Technology.
-Before that, she graduated with a Ph.D. in English from Louisiana State University in 2022 with a concentration on 20th and 21stcentury American literature and a focus on Science Fiction.
+Before that, she worked as an Assistant Director of Writing and Communication and Postdoctoral Marion L. Brittain Fellow at the Georgia Institute for Technology after graduating with a Ph.D. in English from Louisiana State University in 2022 with a concentration on 20th and 21stcentury American literature and a focus on Science Fiction.

 Prior to her doctoral degree, she graduated with two Master of Arts degrees in North American Studies and English Literatures and Cultures conferred by the University of Bonn (Rheinische-Friedrichs-Wilhelm Universität Bonn) in May 2018.